nuvra-ui/Nuvra-UI/README.md

-# Zenith-UI
+# Lucent-UI

-Zenith-UI is a clean and lightweight component library built with TailwindCSS.
+Lucent-UI is a clean and lightweight component library built with TailwindCSS.

 ## ✨ Features